 Trundle beds are often found in smaller hotel rooms or in cramped transport accommodations, such as in train suites (couchette) or cruise ship cabins.
 It is different than a Murphy bed, which is attached to a wall.

 For example, a small cabin may have a twin-sized (single) bed, under which a truckle bed is stored.
 When more sleeping arrangements are required, one can just pull out the trundle bed.

-A trundle bed may be on a spring, so that it can be raised up to the same height as the bed it’s nested under, or it can just be essentially a mattress on wheels and remain that floor height.
+A trundle bed may be on a spring, so that it can be raised up to the same height as the bed it’s nested under, or it can just be essentially a mattress on wheels and remain at floor height.